Bill Clinton: 'Superficially hypocritical' for Trump and Republicans to push to fill Supreme Court vacancy - KESQ

 Vice President Mike Pence’s chief of staff, Marc Short, told Tapper in an interview later on the program that Trump has an “obligation” to fill the vacancy, and told reporters after the appearance that he doesn’t think it will take long for the White House to make an announcement regarding a nominee.

-“We have 44 days between now and Election Day, so it’s certainly within that timetable that it can be achieved,” Short said about the timing of a Senate vote on Trump’s forthcoming nominee.
+“We have 44 days between now and Election Day, so it’s certainly within that timetable that it can be achieved,” Short said of the timing of a Senate vote on Trump’s forthcoming nominee.

 Sen. Amy Klobuchar, who sits on the Senate Judiciary Committee, echoed Clinton’s sentiments on “State of the Union,” telling Tapper that Republicans’ “rules” can’t change depending on the president.

-Note: This story has been updated with additional comments from former President Bill Clinton, Pence chief of staff Mark Short and Sen. Amy Klobuchar on “State of the Union.”